startae/uploadbox/README.md

 Set the environmet variables.
 Get S3 Key an Secret from Amazon S3 Credentials.
-Region codes can be found [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) You can use something like [dotenv](https://github.com/bkeepers/dotenv) and add this to your .env file.
+Region codes can be found [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).
+You can use something like [dotenv](https://github.com/bkeepers/dotenv) and add this to your .env file:
 ```
 S3_KEY=AAAA123BBBB
 S3_SECRET=abc123ABcEffgee122